dirac-institute/sorcha/docs/overview.rst

 .. warning::
-   We have validated surveySimPP with Objects In Field.
-If the user chooses to use a different emphemeris engine's calculations as input for surveySimPP, the user has the responsibiilty to check the accuracy of this input.
+   We have validated Sorcha with Objects In Field.
+If the user chooses to use a different emphemeris engine's calculations as input for Sorcha, the user has the responsibiilty to check the accuracy of this input.